yankeexe/vuehandbook/13-vue-computed-properties/readme.md

 In addition to this technical limitation, you also need to consider that templates should only be concerned with displaying data to the user, not perform logic computations.

-To do something more a single expression, and to have more declarative templates, that you use a **computed property**.
+To do something more than a single expression, and to have more declarative templates, then you use a **computed property**.

 Computed properties are defined in the `computed` property of the Vue component: